 I split the recipe into 5 servings which is about what you see in the serving above.
 I know it doesn’t look like much but trust me.
 SO DELICIOUS AND SATISFYING!

-Now excuse me while I devour this little bowl of chocolate happiness. 😉
+Now excuse me while I devour this little bowl of Keto Chocolate Mousse happiness. 😉

 - Add all ingredients to a large bowl.
 Using a hand mixer beat ingredients together for 2 minutes, scrape down the sides of the bowl and continue mixing for another 3 minutes, or until mixture reaches stiff peaks and is thick and creamy.